+To this point, our fracture heights were 1.5 in.
+(3.8 cm).
+Will gel extrusion and dehydration be affected by fracture height?
+To address this question, two experiments were performed with fracture heights of 12 in.
+Fig. 5 illustrates the fractured cores that were used.
+The cores were formed by stacking two 12×12×3-in.
+650-mD Berea sandstone slabs.
+Spacers were used to separate the two slabs by 0.04 in.
+(0.1 cm) to form a 12×12×0.04-in. fracture.
 Because of the method of construction, the faces of the fracture were fairly smooth.
-(In contrast, the fractures described in the previous section were formed by cracking the core open with a special method previously described.6 In our experience, the roughness of the fracture surfaces did not affect the performance during gel extrusion.)
-The total fracture volume was 5.67 in.3 (92.9 cm3), and the total pore volume of the system was 173 in.3 (2,831 cm3).
-The fractures were actually oriented horizontally, but for consistency, we identify the fracture height as the dimension perpendicular to the fracture length and width dimensions.
+(In contrast, the fractures described in the previous section were formed by cracking the core open using a special method that was described earlier.6 In our experience, the roughness of the fracture surfaces did not affect the performance during gel extrusion.)
+The total fracture volume was 5.67 in.3 (92.9 cm3) and the total pore volume of the system was 173 in.^3 (2.831) cm3).
+The fractures were actually oriented horizontally, but for consistency, we identify the fracture "height" as the dimension perpendicular to the fracture length and width dimensions.
 A manifold distributed the injected gel evenly over the 12-in. height of the fracture.
 A similar manifold collected the effluent from the fracture.
 Two production ports also allowed collection of effluent from each of the matrix slabs.

-In the first experiment, 30 fracture volumes (~170 in.3 or 2,800 cm3) of our standard gel were injected at a fixed rate of 30.5 in.3/hr (500 cm3/hr).
-Considering the cross-sectional flow area of the fracture (12×0.04 in.), the injection flux, or velocity, was 129 ft/D (164 cm/hr).
-This value compares with a flux of 1,030 ft/D when injecting gel at a rate of 30.5 in.3/hr into our previous $48 \times 1.5 \times 0.04$ in. fractured cores.
+In the first experiment, 30 fracture volumes (~170 in.3 or 2,800 cm3) of our standard 24-hr-old Cr(III)-acetate-HPAM gel were injected at a fixed rate of 30.5 in.3/hr (500 cm3/hr).
+Considering the cross-sectional flow area of the fracture (12×0.04 in.), the injection flux or velocity was 129 ft/d (164 cm/hr).
+This value compares with a flux of 1,030 ft/d when injecting gel at a rate of 30.5 in.3/hr into our earlier 48×1.5×0.04-in. fractured cores.

-In the second experiment, 61 fracture volumes (\sim 350 in.3 or 5,700 cm3) of gel were injected at a fixed rate of 98 in.3/hr (1,600 cm3/hr).
-The injection flux in this experiment was 413 ft/D. For both experiments, the pressure gradient during gel injection averaged 29 psi/ft.
-This value was very similar to those observed previously during extrusion through fractures of the same width but with heights of 1.5 in.
+In the second experiment, 61 fracture volumes (~350 in.3 or 5,700 cm3) of gel were injected at a fixed rate of 98 in.3/hr (1,600 cm3/hr).
+The injection flux in this experiment was 413 ft/d.
+For both experiments, the pressure gradient during gel injection averaged 29 psi/ft.
+This value was very similar to those observed earlier during extrusion through fractures of the same width, but with heights of 1.5 in.
 (Table 1).

 Consistent with our earlier results, no significant HPAM or chromium was produced from the matrix during these experiments.
-For the 129- and 413-ft/D experiments, gel breakthrough was noted after injecting 6 and 2.6 fracture volumes of gel, respectively.
-After gel breakthrough, the gel produced from the fractures was similar in composition to that of the injected gel.
+For the 129- and 413-ft/d experiments, gel breakthrough was noted after injecting 6 and 2.6 fracture volumes of gel, respectively.
+After gel breakthrough, the gel produced from the fractures was similar in composition to that for the injected gel.
 No significant fluid was produced from the matrix until gel breakthrough.
-At gel breakthrough, the fraction of fluid from the matrix jumped to 97% of the total flow for the 129-ft/D experiment and to 91% of the total flow for the 413-ft/D experiment (Fig. 6).
-With further gel injection in the 129-ft/D experiment, this fraction gradually declined to 55% of the total after injection of 30 fracture volumes.
-During the 413-ft/D experiment, the matrix fractional flow declined to 33% after 30 fracture volumes and to 17% after 61 fracture volumes.
-(The data jumps in Fig. 6 occurred when injection pumps were switched.)
+At gel breakthrough, the fraction of fluid from the matrix jumped to 97% of the total flow for the 129-ft/d experiment and to 91% of the total flow for the 413-ft/d experiment (Fig. 6).
+With further gel injection in the 129-ft/d experiment, this fraction gradually declined to 55% of the total after injection of 30 fracture volumes.
+During the 413-ft/d experiment, the matrix fractional flow declined to 33% after 30 fracture volumes and 17% after 61 fracture volumes.
+(The data jumps in Fig. 6 occurred when switching injection pumps.)